Published in September 2019

 |Materials needed||Paper, writing tools|

 Previewing activities are conducted prior to watching the video.
 Previewing is not watching a trailer or excerpts of the video.
 Previewing helps to activate student's prior knowledge.
-One way to preview is to help students discover what they already know or think they know about human trafficking.
+One way to preview is to help students discover what they already know or think they know about the smuggling of migrants.
 Identifying misconceptions is critical before introducing a new topic.

-After the students have viewed the video, you can conduct the LQ parts of the activity: finding out what they have learned (L) about human trafficking and identifying what further questions (Q) they have about human trafficking.
-This (Q) part of the activity offers opportunities to explore issues about human trafficking that are not covered in the video.
+After the students have viewed the video, you can conduct the LQ parts of the activity: finding out what they have learned (L) about the smuggling of migrants and identifying what further questions (Q) they have about the smuggling of migrants.
+This (Q) part of the activity offers opportunities to explore issues about the smuggling of migrants that are not covered in the video.

 Lesson plan procedures